StefanieSenger/Mastering_OOP/notes.md

-## Special methods and how they are triggered
+## Special methods

+This table tries to define special methods by answering the following questions:
+- what base classes have this method implemented and what is the default implementation
+- when is the special method triggered
+- what is it useful for

 ```python
 class Class: